 dead, to gloss over their flaws no matter how tarred.
 No wonder we call a

-dead body a chief, even if it's that of a village idiot.
-BENJA: No wonder employees fall over themselves praising departed colleagues
+dead body a chief even if it's that of a village idiot.
+BENJA: True.
+Employees fall over themselves praising departed colleagues

-"who the employer will have great problems replacing, if at all."
+"who the employer will've great problems replacing, if at all."
 You've

 to wonder.
 DANISO: So too Bingu.
 In the year since, we've